sudheer-ranga/angular2-express-wepack/README.md

 # Setup

  ## Usage
- Follow the following steps and you're good to go!
+ Follow the below steps and you're good to go!
 Important: Typescript and npm has to be installed on your machine!
  1: Clone repo
  2: Install packages
  ```